VDozorov/WebPresentation/README.md

 Buttons made to look like links will open an associated image and close previously open images.

 Made with HTML, CSS, and Javascript.

+TODO:
+-Add more display options for images of varying sizes -Adjust how the site displays for mobile devices